FAQs - Question and Answer

 During daylight saving time season, Florida is two hours ahead of Belize, while Texas and Louisiana are one hour ahead.
 (In other words, if it's 10 am in Miami, it's 8 am in Belize.)
 During standard time season, Florida is one hour ahead of Belize, while Texas and Louisiana are on the same schedule as Belize.
 (In the United States, daylight saving time begins the second Sunday of March and ends the first Sunday of November.)

 Carnival cruise ships almost always remain on the time of their home ports throughout their travels, even when they cross into a different time zone.
-During standard time season, ship time aboard the liners based in Florida (including the Carnival Conquest, Glory, Magic, Miracle, and Splendor) is one hour ahead of Belize time.
+During standard time season, ship time aboard the liners based in Florida (including the Carnival Glory, Magic, and Miracle) is one hour ahead of Belize time.
 During daylight saving time, ship time aboard the Florida-based liners is two hours ahead of Belize time.
-On liners sailing from central time zone ports (including the Carnival Breeze, Dream, Freedom, and Valor), ship time is the same as Belize time during standard time season and one hour ahead of Belize during daylight saving time.
+On liners sailing from central time zone ports (including the Carnival Breeze, Dream, Freedom, and Vista), ship time is the same as Belize time during standard time season and one hour ahead of Belize during daylight saving time.

 The itinerary that your cruise ship distributes to you and your fellow passengers will generally reflect ship time.

 From your perspective, the time issue should not be a source of anxiety.
 Our business is based almost entirely on serving cruise ship passengers and part of our job is to closely monitor cruise ship schedules.
 Our departure times are set to fit within the port times of ships calling on Belize.